Symmetries and stabilization for sheaves of vanishing cycles: Background on perverse sheaves

 \item[{\bf(v)}] There is an external tensor product functor

 which is compatible with duality in the sense that for $M^\bu\in\MHM(X)$ and $N^\bu\in\MHM(Y),$ there is a natural isomorphism

 \end{itemize} \end{thm}

-\begin{rem} We will not need to use any derived category $D^?\MHM(X)$ of mixed Hodge modules in this paper, which is just as well since on singular analytic $X$, the appropriate boundedness conditions do not appear to be well understood, and the general pullback and pushforward functors of Theorem \ref{sm2thm7}(iii),(iv) are not known to exist as derived functors.
+\begin{rem} We will not need to use any derived category $D^?\MHM(X)$ of mixed Hodge modules in this paper, which is just as well since on singular analytic $X$, the appropriate boundedness conditions do not appear to be well understood, and the general pullback and pushforward functors of Theorem \ref{sm2thm7}(iii),(iv) are not known to exist as derived functors outside of the algebraic context of \cite[\S 4]{Sait3}.
 Hence, in part (ii) above, $[1]$ does not stand for a shift in the derived category; $\Q^H_U[\dim U]$ just denotes a mixed Hodge module whose realization is the perverse sheaf $\Q_U[\dim U]$ on $U$.
-Compare Remark \ref{sm2rem2} above. \end{rem}
+Compare Remark \ref{sm2rem3} above.